carpentries/scaffolds/instructions/OpenRefine.md

    ![Open Refine Home](img/open-refine-home.png)

-You can use files from their computer just like the installed version of OpenRefine.
+You can use files from your computer just like the installed version of OpenRefine.

 ### Please note